 The Halfway to the Future symposium explores the past, present, and future of themes driving key research in HCI and design.
 Each theme will be addressed by a dedicated panel anchored by a confirmed keynote speaker discussing one of their influential papers in light of subsequent developments:

-Orchestrating a Mixed Reality Performance
+Steve Benford, reflecting on the work Orchestrating a Mixed Reality Performance

-Arts & Design-led Approaches
+Arts and Design-led Approaches

-Ambiguity as a Resource for Design
+Bill Gaver, reflecting on the work Ambiguity as a Resource for Design

-Public & Private Spaces
+Public and Private Spaces

-Collaboration and Control: Crisis Management and Multimedia Technology in London Underground Line Control Rooms
+Christian Heath and Paul Luff, reflecting on the work Collaboration and Control: Crisis Management and Multimedia Technology in London Underground Line Control Rooms

-New Approaches to Research & Design
+New Approaches to Research and Design

-When second wave HCI meets third wave challenges
+Susanne Bødker, reflecting on the work When second wave HCI meets third wave challenges

 The keynotes will be followed by presentations, drawn from submitted papers, of current related work and short future-oriented provocations and a panel discussion/Q&A seeking to shape the agenda of that research area in the years to come.
 The event will also incorporate an exhibition of interactive works and a poster session.